panstenos/Melanoma-Detection-using-CNNs/README.md

 For all training, RMSprop with a learning rate of 0.001 was used.

 ### Preprocessing A:

+I initially performed multiple augmentations to the training images:
 ```python
 train_datagen = ImageDataGenerator(rescale=1.0/255.0,
                                    rotation_range=40,